 - Inclusive: 50% of campers are children with a disability and 50% are children without a disability

 Camp Shriver treats all of our campers as equal-status campers.
 Campers with and without disabilities are grouped together in teams (i.e., a team of 10 will include 5 campers with a disability and 5 campers without a disability) and participate in all activities together.

 Our campers with disabilities are currently receiving special education services in public schools and have mild intellectual and/or developmental disabilities.
 Our campers without disabilities are not receiving special education services in school.
 They are the same ages as our campers with disabilities and come from the same school systems.

 Admission to Camp Shriver is by lottery for all applicants, new and returning.

-Special thanks to our partners at the National Inclusion Project and The Center for Social Development and Education at University of Massachusetts, Boston for leading the launch of Camp Shriver at Stonehill College!
+Special thanks to our sponsors, and our partners at the National Inclusion Project and The Center for Social Development and Education at University of Massachusetts, Boston for leading the launch of Camp Shriver at Stonehill College!